 - Uncover the most opportune targets for divestiture and/or performance improvement (if any);

 - Identify specific personnel and non-personnel resources that will, and will not, be affected by the divestiture;

 - Diagnose performance in terms of costs, profitability, customer loyalty, employee commitment, processes, and activities – identifying improvement opportunities that could alleviate the need for divestiture;

 - Focus on value creation and cost optimization rather than cost reduction;

 - Improve customer loyalty while improving employee engagement and satisfaction – identify any negative customer impact that could result from a divestiture;

 - Enhance resource utilization and productivity associated with the redeployment of resources affected by the divestiture.

 These objectives are achieved by…

-- Using a revolutionary costing approach that assigns all organizational cost and effort simultaneously to activities, products, and services without any intermediate cost aggregation, averaging, or indirect allocations characteristic of more outmoded techniques.
+- Using a revolutionary costing approach that directly assigns all organizational cost and effort simultaneously to activities, products, and services without any intermediate cost aggregation, averaging, or indirect allocations characteristic of more outmoded techniques.
 All costs (including overhead and indirect – O&I – costs) are treatedas direct to improve accuracy and precision of costing and profitability assessment while preserving a bi-directional audit trail between all resource costs, activities, and cost targets.
 Since all unbundled costs, gleaned directly from both the GL and HR systems are directly assigned, the outcomes match GL costs, improve management confidence, and as such may be considered closely GAAP compliant.